-According to French tech site Les Numeriques, LG’s office in France has confirmed that the company is gearing up to release the G Watch this June in that country for a reported price of €199.
-That release date would dovetail nicely with Google’s I/O conference that same month.
+According to French tech site Les Numeriques, LG’s office in France has confirmed that the company is gearing up to release the G Watch this June in France for a reported price of €199.
+That release date would dovetail nicely with Google’s I/O conference the same month.
 And, naturally, it stands to reason that if the G Watch hit shelves in Europe in June, it’d likely come out in the United States at the same time.

 Of course, despite claims of confirmation from LG’s French division, a spokesperson for LG declined to comment on the story when CNET inquired.
 As such, it’s still a bit too soon to rely on a June release date and a $200-ish price tag.
 Even still, a June launch makes sense given that Motorola had pegged its own Android Wear smartwatch, the Moto 360, for a summer release.

 Whether the G Watch and Moto 360 come out in June, July or August, any of those summer months would still handily beat Apple’s iWatch to market if the aforementioned reports slating it for a holiday release hold true.
 And with the Android OS enjoying a greater user base, it seems likely that devices utilizing the Android Wear OS would find a sizeable audience despite the slavish devotion of most diehard Apple fans.